Is the Debt Snowball Method Just a Gimmick?

-When you’re drowning in debt, every financial guru and blog seems to have a “proven” system, or strategy, to fix the problem.
+When you’re drowning in debt, every financial guru and blog seems to have a “proven” system or strategy to fix the problem.
 One of the most popular is the Debt Snowball Method.
-This is a strategy that tells you to ignore interest rates and focus on paying off your smallest balances first.
+This strategy tells you to ignore interest rates and focus on paying off your smallest balances first.

 What the Snowball Method Actually Does

 The mechanics are super simple.
 You lay out your debts from smallest to largest balance, regardless of interest rate.
-Then, you make minimum payments on everything but the smallest balance and throw as much extra money as you can at that one.
-After it gets paid off, you take the money that’s been freed up and start paying off the next smallest balance, and so on.
+Then, you make minimum payments on everything except the smallest balance and throw as much extra money as you can at that one.
+After it’s paid off, you take the money that’s been freed up and start paying off the next smallest balance, and so on.

 Why People Call It a Gimmick

-May critics say the snowball method is flawed because completely it ignores interest rates, which is a fair concern.
+Many critics say the snowball method is flawed because it completely ignores interest rates — a fair concern.
 When you look at it from a purely mathematical standpoint, you do save more money with the Debt Avalanche Method, which is where you attack the highest-interest debt first.

 For example, if you’ve got a payday loan at 300% APR and a car loan at 6%, paying the smaller car loan off first seems ridiculous.
 And that’s where the “gimmick” label comes from: it feels like a psychological trick rather than a financially sound system.